Cycling: Belgian great Merckx gets 106th Tour under way

 Belgian cycling great Eddie Merckx got the 106th Tour de France under way on Saturday as thousands of fans flooded to the first Grand Depart in Brussels for 61 years.

-BRUSSELS: Belgian cycling great Eddie Merckx got the 106th Tour de France under way on Saturday as thousands of fans flooded to the first Grand Depart in Brussels for 61 years.
+BRUSSELS: Belgian cycling great Eddy Merckx got the 106th Tour de France under way on Saturday as thousands of fans flooded to the first Grand Depart in Brussels for 61 years.

-To chants of "Eddie Eddie" from the massed ranks at the city's majestic Grand Place, the 74-year-old sent the 176 riders on their way for the first of 21 stages, a 194km trek around the Flanders countryside.
+To chants of "Eddy Eddy" from the massed ranks at the city's majestic Grand Place, the 74-year-old sent the 176 riders on their way for the first of 21 stages, a 194km trek around the Flanders countryside.

 Merckx, known in his heyday as the Cannibal for his aggressive riding style, was joined by Belgium's King Philippe for the ceremonial duties.